darcien/blog/content/p/codespace-error/index.md

  caption="Something failed and I have no idea what is it.
 Rarity: SSR.
 Solution: Reload or reconnect."
 >}}

+{{< figure
+ src="rpc-no-client.png"
+ caption="I was praising Codespace for the day, then it fails me.
+And my team, at the same time.
+Rarity: SSR.
+Solution: Reload or reconnect."
+>}}

+{{< figure
+ src="econnrefused.png"
+ caption="Reconnecting after the RPC no client error gives this ECONNREFUSED.
+Rarity: SSR.
+Solution: Rebuild."
+>}}

 ## What's with the rarity?